Skip to content

 Graph (HTML)

 HTML Graph profiles are the same as graph reports, except output is generated in hyper-linked HTML.
 Since graph reports can be quite large, the embedded links make it much easier to navigate the results.
-Use RubyProf::GraphHtmlPrinter to generate this report. (example)
+Use RubyProf::GraphHtmlPrinter to generate this report.
+Default sort_method is :total_time. (example)

 HTML Graph Report